mohammad-a-hossain/project-country/README.md

 * it has two feature only
 * one you can search a country
 * two you can delete a country from the list
+* searching is very dynamic by a single string and it has state lifting function

 ## project construction
 - it is create by react